Maui

-First, Why Purchase a Maui Vacation Rental?
+Why Buy a Maui Vacation Rental?

 Depending on your goals, your Maui vacation rental might provide income, or at least pay for itself.
 Although we do have peak and off-peak visitor seasons, this is certainly a place where people want to vacation year-round.

-And If you’re not a Valley Isle resident at the moment, a Maui vacation rental property could also give you a home away from home in a place you love.
+And if you’re not a Valley Isle resident at the moment, a Maui vacation rental property could also give you a home away from home in a place you love.
 As your life circumstances change over time, your use of the property may evolve, too.
 For example, you may choose to rent it quite a bit early on but spend more time here after retirement – or even move here full time.

-So rather than a single-family home, you’re likely to be looking for a condo – and specifically, a condo in a complex that allows short-term rentals.
+Rather than a single-family home, you’re likely to be looking for a condo – and specifically, a condo in a complex that allows short-term rentals.
 You’re also likely to have your search narrowed down to the Kihei/Wailea/Makena area, Maalaea, or the Lahaina/Kaanapali/Kapalua area, since those are the parts of the island that attract the most visitors.

 As you’re evaluating different options, you’ll want to consider the amenities that potential guests might be looking for, like easy access to beaches, golf, and other attractions, as well as restaurants and grocery stores.
 Selling points like a view, a nice pool, and updated finishes may also encourage a vacationer to book your condo rather than someone else’s.